Skip to content

 The Takeaway

-Acupuncture is more than an ancient practice—it’s a bridge between traditional healing and modern medicine.
+Acupuncture is more than an ancient practice.
+It’s a bridge between traditional healing and modern medicine.

 • Western medicine explains its effects in terms of nerve signaling, circulation, and inflammation control.